 Participants

-The final sample included 102 East Asian Canadians (Mage = 19.70 years, SDage = 2.62; 55.88% female) from York University, in Toronto, Canada..
+The final sample included 102 East Asian Canadians (Mage = 19.70 years, SDage = 2.62; 55.88% female) from York University, in Toronto, Canada.
 Participants must not have lived in East Asia for more than 16 years, and both parents must have been born in East Asia.
-This was to ensure that our East Asians were sufficiently exposed to both their respective East Asian cultures and Canadian culture, and also to mirror the requirements from Cohen, Sasaki, et al. (2017) used for their East Asian sample who needed to live in East Asia for at least 16 years.
+This was to ensure that our East Asian Canadians were sufficiently exposed to both their respective East Asian cultures and Canadian culture, and also to mirror the requirements Cohen and colleagues (2017) used for their East Asian sample who needed to live in East Asia for at least 16 years.
 Out of the final sample, 37 were not born in Canada (age of arrival: M = 7.54 years, Canada, SD = 4.50).
-The initial sample size was 164 participants, and we aimed to match the same number of participants from study 1, while oversampling to take into account that we would necessarily recruit many East Asians who would not meet our inclusion criteria.
+The initial sample size was 164 participants, and we aimed to match the same number of participants from study 1, while oversampling to take into account that we would necessarily recruit many East Asian Canadians who would not meet our inclusion criteria.
 Sixty-two additional participants were excluded from the data; 47 participants were removed for not meeting the inclusion criteria, and 15 participants’ data were noted to be unusable by research assistants due to external circumstance (e.g., interruption during experiment, participant not following instructions, etc.).

 Apparatus and Stimuli

-The apparatus and stimuli are identical to Study 1’s.
+The apparatus and stimuli are identical to Study 1.

 Design and Procedure

-Study 2’s design was the same as Study 1’s, using a 2 (Match condition: matched vs. unmatched) x 3 (SOA: 200 ms vs. 600 ms x 1,000 ms) x 2 (Prime: independent prime vs. interdependent prime) mixed design, with repeated measures on the first two factors.
+The design was the same as Study 1, using a 2 (Match condition: matched vs. unmatched) x 3 (SOA: 200 ms vs. 600 ms x 1,000 ms) x 2 (Prime: independent prime vs. interdependent prime) mixed design, with repeated measures on the first two factors.

-The design and procedure are identical to Study 1’s.
+The design and procedure are identical to Study 1.

 Results

-The mixed 2 x 3 x 2 ANOVA revealed a significant main effect of match condition, where reaction times under the matching condition (background gazes matched foreground gaze) were significantly faster than mismatching condition (see Table), F(1, 100) = 20.02, p < .01, p2 = .02.
+The mixed 2 x 3 x 2 ANOVA revealed a significant main effect of match condition, where cueing effects under the matching condition (background gazes matched foreground gaze) were significantly higher than mismatching condition (see Table), F(1, 100) = 20.02, p < .01, p2 = .02.
 The mixed ANOVA also revealed a significant interaction between match condition and prime, F(1, 100) = 3.84, p = .05, p2 = .004.
 This was, however, qualified by a marginally significant 3-way interaction between match condition, SOA, and prime, F(2, 200) = 2.94, p = .06, p2 = .01.

 The data were analyzed separately by match condition.
-Under matching condition, a 2 x 3 (prime x SOA) mixed ANOVA revealed no significant main effects of interactions (all p’s > .23).
+Under the matching condition, a 2 x 3 (prime x SOA) mixed ANOVA revealed no significant main effects or interactions (all p’s > .23).
 We collapsed across the independent and interdependent prime groups to conduct one-sample t-tests, which demonstrated significant cueing effects across 200 ms SOA, t(101) = 1.56, p < .01, d = 0.27, 600 ms SOA, t(101) = 5.03, p < .01, d = 0.50, and 1,000 ms SOA, t(101) = 4.23, p < .01, d = 0.42.
-This suggests the typical cueing effect pattern, in which foreground gaze elicited cueing effects throughout the automatic cueing interval, and was also found under matching condition with the East Asians in Cohen, Sasaki, et al. (2017).
+This suggests the typical cueing effect pattern, in which foreground gaze elicited cueing effects throughout the automatic cueing interval, and was also found under matching condition with East Asians in prior research (Cohen et al., 2017).
 The persistent cueing effect at 1,000 ms SOA was unexpected, but again, cueing effects outside the automatic cueing interval are uninterpretable in the context of the current study’s research question.